soulslurpee/code-refactor-challenge/README.md

 License
 -------

-This README file is distributed under the terms of the [GNU General Public License (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is distributed under the terms of the [GNU General Public License (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The license applies to this file and other files in the [GitHub repository](https://github.com/soulslurpee/code-refactor-challenge/) hosting this file.
 This does _not_ mean that you, as a user of this code in your software project, must also use GNU license!
 You may use any license for your work that you see fit.

 Authors